10% Off for early bookings & 5% off groups & student Find out more

 From Tshipise we make our way to the world-renowned Kruger National Park in the Mpumalanga Province.

-On the final day of our camping safari through Southern Africa we depart from Kruger Park, driving west through one of the most scenic parts of South Africa to our last stop, Johannesburg.
+On the final day of our camping safari through Southern Africa, we depart from Kruger Park, driving west through one of the most scenic parts of South Africa to our last stop, Pretoria.

-This evening we arrive in the bustling city of Johannesburg, the economic powerhouse of Southern Africa, bringing our African adventure to an end.
+This evening we arrive in the leafy city of Pretoria, known as the Jacaranda City, bringing our African adventure to an end.

 Transport on this tour is in a 24-seater, custom-built safari truck.
 The self-contained truck is fitted with onboard tables, individual lockers (70-litre) and a freezer, as well as safety features.
 The safari truck also features plug sockets, a library and an i-pod jack.
 Game drives in 4x4 safari vehicles and ferry crossings.